jay23606/chat-gpt-voice/README.md

 # chat-gpt-voice-chatbot
 A voice chatbot that uses ChatGPT 3.5 completions endpoint written in vanilla JavaScript

-Uses Web Speech API's SpeechRecognition and SpeechSynthesisUtterance interfaces for voice-to-text and text-to-voice.
+Uses Web Speech API's SpeechRecognition and SpeechSynthesisUtterance interfaces for voice-to-text and text-to-voice

 Live demo: